 Route 18 is a personal favorite of mine.
 You’ll see a different side of Jeju Island that many tourists don’t see.
-The landscape on this northern route is different to that of the tropical, exotic, feeling of Seogwipo.
+The landscape on this northern route is different to that of the exotic feeling of Seogwipo.
 Route 18 starts in Jeju City, but slowly leaves it all behind.
 Move into Samyang for lunch and then along country roads and paths for the afternoon.
 That is quintessential Olle.
 Start points and end points have easy bus access.
 Though Route 18 is quite long.
 Keep that in mind.

 Should I do the trail in order?

 Walking clock-wise or anti-clockwise?

 Jeju Olle Trail can also be walked in either direction.
 Blue painted arrows denote a clock-wise direction.
 The orange arrows denote a counter-clockwise direction.
 However, I have never known of any walkers going counter-clockwise on their first walk.
 Everyone usually goes from Route 1 around to Route 21 in a clock-wise direction.
 Those who live on Jeju Island tend to walk in reverse after completing the whole loop for a fresh approach.

 Should I reserve accommodation for every day on the trail?

 Unless you’re walking in high season (during the summer when it’s really hot) then you should be able to find suitable accommodation at the route start and end points.
 Consult your guidebook that you hopefully picked up free of charge from our airport information desk or downloaded from this site.
 Consult the accommodation guide here too.
 It’s really hard to answer this question because most walkers don’t know if they’ll do one and a half routes in a day or where exactly they will end up.
 Don’t worry, you will find somewhere.

 Are there any events for walkers?

 There is the Walk Together event on the fourth Saturday of every month.
 Walkers start together.
 Then go off as they please.
 Shuttle buses run from Jeju City and Seogwipo City.
 Please contact us for specific event route information and start times.

 Do I need to send resupply and food packages to myself for this trail?